Myo-Hset/Detection-Lab-/README.md

 ## Step 3 : Seting Up the Windows Server

-I have installed the Windowserver and pormoted to Active Directory Domain Controller and assigned a static IP configuration as follows:
+I have installed the Windows Server and promoted to Active Directory Domain Controller and assigned a static IP configuration as follows:

 • 	Host IP: 192.168.1.10